unstableconfiguration/dnd-utilities/5e/character-notes/barbican-brady.md

 * Vistani:
     * Stanimir:.
 Wealthy, rings on fingers, first caravan we get introduced to.
     * Madame Eva: Stanimir suggested we should meet her as an elder of the Vistani..
+    * Petra: Traded with him at Vistani Camp by "The Pool"
+    * 89.
 * Sir Legosi - painting in manor regional noble
     Heraldry: White on black shield, four wolves in corners \
     Knight of the order of the silver dragon